On the existence of 4-regular matchstick graphs: Infinite families of 4-regular matchstick graphs ( )

-\\ \textbf{Theorem 5.1}: \textit{There exists at least one example of a 4-regular matchstick graph with 94, 95 and 96 vertices.} \\ \\ \textit{Proof.} The graphs 5a and 5c can be mirrored on the line through their vertices of degree 2 to construct 4-regular matchstick graphs with 94 and 96 vertices.
-Because of the flexibility the graphs 5a and 5c can also be connected together at their vertices of degree 2 to construct a 4-regular matchstick graph with 95 vertices.
-These graphs with 94, 95 and 96 vertices are flexible. $\square$ \\
+\begin{proof} The graphs 4a and 4c can be reflected across the axis through their degree-2 vertices to form 4-regular matchstick graphs with 94 and 96 vertices.
+Due to their flexibility, they can also be connected to each other at the degree-2 vertices to form a graph with 95 vertices.
+The resulting graphs are flexible. \end{proof}